About the Ashford University Catalog

 San Diego, CA 92128

 The Board of Trustees is responsible for the governance of Ashford University.
 The strategic priorities of the Board include mission, organizational structure, academic integrity, operational responsibility, and planning.
 Trustees meet regularly to ensure accountability of the University to its students and constituencies.
-The Board of Trustees appoints a University President to provide overall leadership and to administer the day-to-day operations for Ashford University.
+The Board of Trustees appoints the University President to provide overall leadership and to administer the day-to-day operations of Ashford University.

 Right to Change Requirements

-The 2013-2014 Ashford University Academic Catalog presents the policies and procedures for all undergraduate and graduate programs offered by the University.
+The 2014-2015 Ashford University Academic Catalog presents the policies and procedures for all undergraduate and graduate programs offered by the University.
 The University reserves the right to make alterations to this Catalog and the policies and procedures therein as deemed necessary by the University.
 Changes may also be necessitated by federal, state, or local law, other regulatory requirements, accreditation, or licensure.
 Changes may include but are not limited to curriculum, academic policies, administrative policies, procedures, and costs.
 Notice is not required for a new policy to take effect; however, Ashford University will make reasonable attempts to notify students promptly of any policy changes through communication methods deemed appropriate by the University administration.
-In the event that the University plans to change a program such that it will impact a student’s graduation requirements, information will be posted at www.ashford.edu/catalog.
-Please refer to the Revision of Program policy in the General Academic Information and Policies section of this Catalog for more information on program revisions.
+In the event that the University plans to change a program such that it will impact a student’s graduation requirements, information will be posted at www.ashford.edu/about/consumer-information.htm.
+Please refer to the Plans to Improve an Academic Program policy in the General Academic Information and Policies section of this Catalog for more information on program revisions.

 State Regulatory Information